amrlabib/javascript-essentials/equality.md

 In javascript equality comparison can be done using `==` or `===`

-1. `==`:  operator will compare for equality after doing any necessary type conversions.
+1. Loose equality `==`:  operator will compare for equality after doing any necessary type conversions.

-2. `===`:  operator will not do the conversion, so if two values are not the same type === will simply return false, else compare for equality.
+2. Strict Equality `===`:  operator will not do the conversion, so if two values are not the same type === will simply return false, else compare for equality.

 #### Example 8.0: